sfeir-open-source/sfeir-school-dbt/docs/markdown/60-quality/40-model-tests.md

 * test structure of sources and models
 * test the freshness of data using `dbt source freshness`

-What can we also do ?
+What can we also do?

-* test your dbt code and models generation
+* test your _dbt_ code and models generation
-  * by implementing unit-tests in dbt
+  * by implementing unit-tests in _dbt_
   * that will help you not break anything

 Notes: